 Lunch is served at your place of work.
 There is a weekly menu, usually Nsima (local maize porridge), fresh fruit, fish/beef/chicken, veg.
+Lunch is only provided for unpaid volunteers.

 Snacks Tea, coffee, and fresh fruit are available all day for you to help yourself.
 'Western' treats such as chocolate and crisps are available but expensive and so are not provided by the charity, you can buy this type of thing in town which is an easy minibus ride away.
 Charles can provide you with crates of soft-drinks or local beers, you pay him for this directly yourself.